mk-fg/reliable-discord-client-irc-daemon/README.md

     or using it for too long with e.g. rotating IP addresses - hard to say, but Discord might be finding rdircd usage a factor in "suspicious activity".

+-   Anything related to private messaging might be more likely to flag account as "suspicious activity" - there's definitely been reports to that effect.

 -   Don't think Discord's "Terms of Service" document explicitly covers third-party client usage (as of 2020), but "Discord Community Guidelines" kinda does, if you consider this client to be "self-bot" or "user-bot" at least.